datafilter/xyz/blog/25/commit-messages.md

 fix(login): Correct validation error message
 ```

-Typically the relevant commits are the ones which alters code behavior.
+Typically, the relevant commits are the ones that alter behavior.
 `feat` and `fix` signal that these commits are the ones to pay closer attention to.

 ---